lmtani/synthetic-diploid/README.md

 ### Limitations

 * Does not process multisample VCF files
+* Removes reference calls (e.g.: 0/0)
-* Assumes that both VCF files follows the same pattern of variant representation (e.g.: left-aligned, normalized, etc.)
+* Assume that both VCF files follow the same pattern of variant representation (e.g.: left-aligned, normalized, etc.)
 * If a VCF file has diploid representation (e.g.: 0/1), the script will discard positions with heterozygous variants

 ## Usage